-The AC transfer switch is located in the cabin at the bottom of the AC/DC panel.
+If your Marlin is equipped with a generator, there will be a transfer switch located in the cabin beneath the AC/DC panel.
 This switch permits you to operate your AC accessories by either shore power or generator.
 This switch prevents the operation of the shore power and the generator simultaneously.